mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 ## Create a new Rails App & Install Camaleon CMS

 Camaleon CMS is an awesome open source Rails-CMS (released under the MIT License) that can be easily installed as a Ruby gem.
 The installation process is quite forward - simply head over to the Camaleon CMS-Github-repo for details: https://github.com/owen2345/camaleon-cms#installation.
-Another great resource to get you started (including CMS-usage instructions & Heroku deployment etc.) can be found here: https://www.sitepoint.com/up-and-running-with-camaleon-cms/
+Another great resource to get you started (including CMS-usage instructions & Heroku deployment etc.) can be found here: https://www.sitepoint.com/up-and-running-with-camaleon-cms/.
+But read on before you push your app to Heroku:

 Edit config.json
 ----